Rosemary Hayes: Career

-She has lived and worked in France, USA and Australia and has traveled widely in Europe, the Middle and Far East.
-Her researches for Forgotten Footprints and The Blue-eyed Aborigine took her to the Netherlands and the Shipwreck Museum in Freemantle.
+She has lived and worked in France, USA and Australia and has traveled widely in Europe as well as the Middle and Far East.
+Her researches for Forgotten Footprints and The Blue-eyed Aborigine took her to the Netherlands and the Shipwreck Museum in Freemantle, Australia.
 Hayes has frequently been interviewed on local radio (BBC Radio Cambridgeshire, BBC Radio Essex, BBC Radio Suffolk) and in the press (Cambridge News and Eastern Daily Press).